Case Study – Nigel Tyas Ironwork

 Speaking of their experience with Dawson Radford, Gareth comments “Dawson Radford are a great team – friendly and approachable at all times, they worked efficiently throughout our transaction.
 We would definitely recommend them.
 A pleasure to deal with, many thanks for the support.”

 If you are thinking of acquiring a new business, or growing an existing business by acquisition, speak with us before agreeing on terms.
 We can talk you through how best to structure a deal and the points you need to focus on during negotiations.
 Arrange a telephone appointment with us by calling 01246 932 100 or email us here.

 Nigel Tyas Ironwork are based in the South Pennines North of Sheffield, a small independent company committed to keeping traditional metalworking skills alive in the UK.

-Their exclusive, traditionally made wrought iron lighting, curtain poles and fire irons are handmade to order at Bullhouse Mill and supplied direct to locations around the world.
+Their exclusive, traditionally made wrought iron lighting, curtain poles and fire irons are handmade to order at Bullhouse Mill and supplied directly to locations around the world.